All Too Well: The Short Film: Release and promotion

-In September 2021, Swift announced that her re-recorded album, Red (Taylor's Version), a re-recording of her fourth studio album Red (2012), would be released on November 12, 2021.
+In June 2021, Swift announced that her re-recorded album, Red (Taylor's Version), a re-recording of her fourth studio album Red (2012), would be released on November 19, 2021; the release date was later moved up to November 12.
 It contains both the re-recorded version of the track "All Too Well" and its 10-minute uncut version as a bonus track "from the vault".
 On November 5, 2021, Good Morning America revealed a teaser for the short film.
 The teaser featured a vintage car driving down on a quiet road surrounded by autumnal trees, as well as the names of the cast members.
 All Too Well: The Short Film is a dramatized account of the incidents and dynamics of the relationship described in the song.
 It is about "an effervescent, curious young woman who ends up completely out of her depth", stated Swift.
 She described it as an expression of her gratitude to her fans for their reception to the song "All Too Well" over the years.

-The film's world premiere took place on November 12 at the AMC Theatres in Lincoln Square, New York City with handpicked fans among those who attended.
+The film's world premiere took place on November 13 at the AMC Theatres in Lincoln Square, New York City with handpicked fans among those who attended.
 Each audience member received an autographed movie poster and a custom packet of tissues.
 Swift performed "All Too Well (10 Minute Version)" in the theatre after the screening.
-The film was later released on the same day on YouTube, 19 hours after the album's release at midnight.
+The film was later released on the same day on YouTube, 13 hours after the album's release at midnight.
 It had a limited theatrical release in major cities.

 It was also screened in two film festivals.
 On June 11, 2022, All Too Well: The Short Film had a special screening at the 2022 Tribeca Film Festival at the Beacon Theatre in New York City.
 The film was screened in its 35 mm form for the first time at the 2022 Toronto International Film Festival on September 9, 2022, at the TIFF Bell Lightbox in Toronto, Ontario.

-A video of behind the scenes from the short film was released on December 8.
+A video of behind the scenes from the short film was released on December 8, 2022.